Sitch196/newage-assig-nodejs/README.md

 # Overview

 This project is a simple REST API built with node js that allows users to perform simple CRUD operations on a database.Database i've chosen no-sql mogodb atlas and data is saved directly in the cloud ,easier routing is done with express and to query the data i used much simpler mongoose.
-To be sure I've tested everything with postman myself

 # Getting Started